 He popularized drinking tea in Japan during the 1200s and planted tea bushes around the temples surrounding Kyoto.

 Eisai gave tea to the shoguns suffering from hangovers and other highly ranked officials with different ailments.
-The benefits of this drink became clearly known to many.
+The benefits of green tea became clearly known to many.

+Before there were no bitter foods in the Japanese diet.
 Eisai would encourage people to drink green tea.
-Before tea, there were no bitter foods in the Japanese diet.
-Eisai said that bitterness is crucial for a balanced diet and is beneficial for heart health.
+He said that bitterness is crucial for a balanced diet and is beneficial for keeping heart diseases at bay.

 This is how tea was first known as a medicinal drink in Japan, more than anything else.